NE1962: Outdoor Recreation, Parks and Other Green Environments: Understanding Human and Community Benefits and Mechanisms

 Projected ParticipationView Appendix E: Participation

-Research results from NE-1962 are of interest to academic audiences as well as various publics including community and youth leaders, policymakers, K-12 schools and organizations.
-During the first year of this project, efforts will be made to invite Extension faculty and specialists to integrate formal outreach programming into the project.
-NE-1962 members will make research results available through scientific journals, Extension publications, fact sheets, popular press news articles, and appropriate websites and social media outlets.
-In addition, NE-1962 members will present at national and international conferences as well as regional and local workshops and meetings.
-A listing of publications by NE-1962 members will be updated annually and posted on the official NE-1962 website.
-Internal communication related to NE-1962 will be facilitated by the annual meeting, official website, and google group.
+Research results from NE1962 are of interest to academic audiences and many other stakeholder groups, including park and recreation professionals, urban planners, community and youth leaders, formal and non-formal educators, and a variety of policy- and decision-makers.
+NE1962 members will make research results available through scientific journals, extension publications, fact sheets, popular press news articles, and appropriate websites and social media outlets.
+In addition, NE1962 members will present at national and international conferences as well as regional and local workshops and meetings.
+A listing of publications by NE1962 members will be updated annually and posted on the official NE1962 website.
+Internal communication related to NE1962 will be facilitated by the annual meeting, official website, and google group.
+Throughout the project, efforts will also be made to invite participation of extension faculty and specialists to integrate formal outreach programming into the project, helping to ensure that key findings are accessible to relevant audiences, including those that have been historically marginalized.
+Efficacy in disseminating results of research, and other outreach efforts, will be evaluated at the annual meeting and through the annual report.

-The organization of project NE-1962 was established in accordance with the Manual for Cooperative Regional Research.
+The organization of project NE1962 was established in accordance with the Manual for Cooperative Regional Research.
 A Technical Committee will be formed that grants voting membership for elections.
 One representative from each participating organization, agency or institution can serve on the Technical Committee, with appointments made through appropriate administrative channels of the organization, agency or institution.
-In year one, a Chair will be elected and will serve a one-year term.
-Primary duties of the Chair include: scheduling and organizing the annual meeting, managing participant contact information lists, and managing the communication network.
-A Chair Elect will be elected in years 1, 2, 3, and 4, serving a one-year term before serving as the Chair in the subsequent year.
-Duties of the Chair Elect include: serving as secretary and drafting and submitting the annual report.
-All appointments (chair, chair-elect, and technical committee) will be annual with terms beginning October 1.
-Each year a 1-2 day annual meeting will be held, in a location chosen by the chair and with in-person participation only.
+In the first year, a Chair will be elected to serve a one-year term.
+Primary duties of the Chair include: scheduling and organizing the annual meeting, managing participant contact information lists, and managing the communication network, including the website.
+A Chair-Elect will be elected in years 1, 2, 3, and 4, serving a one-year term before serving as the Chair in the subsequent year.
+Duties of the Chair-Elect include: serving as secretary and drafting and submitting the annual report.
+All appointments (chair, chair-elect, and technical committee) will be annual, beginning October 1.
+Each year a 1-2 day annual meeting will be held in a location chosen by the chair, offering a combination of in-person and virtual participation.

 American Institute of Architects (2007).
 AIA Communities by Design's 10 principles of livable communities.
 Accessed June 11, 2012 from: http://www.aia.org/about/initiatives/AIAS075369